kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Problems with the current contribution process

-The number of open bugs reports and feature requests for the AWS CLI has grown by an average of 60 per year over the past four years.
-There are 95 open issues that have 10 or more upvotes, indicating broad community interest.
-Without a robust mechanism for prioritizing, implementing, and reviewing requests and contributions that includes the help of the community, the number of unresolved community requests will continue to grow.
+The current contribution process is applied unevenly and inconsistently.
+This has led to dissatisfaction and frustration in the AWS CLI community.
+Without a robust mechanism for prioritizing, implementing, and reviewing requests and contributions that includes the help of the community, the number of unresolved community requests, and community dissatisfaction, will continue to grow.

 After intake, community requests are prioritized for implementation opportunistically without regard to their popularity.
 The community doesn't know